 The preparatory work for the TJRC started in February 2011.
 WVAF, a national civil society organization, was formally contracted in April 2011 to set up and manage the TJRC.

-Transitional Justice Resource Centre (TJRC) is funded by the United Nations Development Programme (UNDP) and managed by World Vision Advocacy Forum (WVAF).
+Currently, Transitional Justice Resource Centre (TJRC) is funded by the United Nations Development Programme (UNDP) and managed by World Vision Advocacy Forum (WVAF).
 The information provided on this web site is not official UNDP information and does not represent the views or positions of the UNDP or the UN Agencies.